BrianDung/docker-with-react-app/.github/pull_request_template.md

 ## Issue ticket number and link

-Please provide issues link , project name and ticket id [Issue-VISPX-705](https://jira.sotatek.com/browse/VISPX-705 "The best search engine for privacy").
+Please provide the issue links that you have fixed: [Issue-VISPX-705](https://jira.sotatek.com/browse/VISPX-705 "The best search engine for privacy").

 ## Checklist before requesting a review